Sometimes, a good resume isn’t enough. Find out how to make a perfect resume that proves you’re the best candidate for the job.

 In this guide we’ll show you:

-- What’s the best resume layout based on your experience and skills.
+- How to pick the best resume layout for your needs.

 What users say about ResumeLab:

 I had an interview yesterday and the first thing they said on the phone was: “Wow!
 I love your resume.”

 I love the variety of templates.
 Good job guys, keep up the good work!